aon/user-list-demo-react/README.md

-# Userlist - Demo - React
+# User list - Demo - React
 This small website will get a username and age, verify the input is valid and add it to a list shown at the bottom of the page.

 The main learning goals for this project were: